Vandorr/RROHOTASSupport/README.md

   -  STEP 1: move your mouse to the game and position to the break min and position your HOTAS for neutral .
 Hit Joytick 1 button.
 It will save the position and Hotas value to the "TOP" fields
   - STEP 2: position your mouse to the Break max and position your HOTAS for breaking.
 Hit Joytick 1 button.
 It will save the position and Hotas value to the "BOTTOM" fields

+## Antivirus warning
+The program needs to monitoring your Joystick/HOTAS positions and send mouse click or keystrokes for a game window.
+This is not something regular programs do, so your antivirus program can detect and gives you a false positive result!

 ## FAQ